As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Amethyst Hill, as its name implies, is another excellent place where you can find this gemstone.
 For those more daring, the Althaus Ranch is also abundant in beautiful amethyst specimens.

 Opals are another popular gemstone easily found in Texas.
-Coming in colors of white, blue, and with flashes of green, blue, fiery orange, or red, most specimens are usually small.
+Coming in colors of white, and blue, and with flashes of green, blue, fiery orange, or red, most specimens are usually small.

-You can find opals in the Alpine City area, Brewster County, at about 16 miles south.
+You can find opals in the Alpine City area, Brewster County, about 16 miles south.
 Llano county is another great place to find opals, as well as the Catahoula formations.